 From undiagnosed behavior challenges to autism, we believe every individual’s needs are different and deserve the utmost care.
 Our team of qualified professionals practices evidence-based therapy because research shows it produces positive results.
 We also know that every individual has a unique experience, and other things come into play like personalities, therapy location (we serve individuals in their homes, schools, job placements, etc.), and goals.
 Our clients are never plugged into a preset formula.
 Instead, we individualize strategies to create the absolute best outcome for your loved one and for your family.

 Cara Graham, M.A., BCBA – Owner & Executive Director

 Cara Graham, M.A., BCBA is the Director and founder of Graham Behavior Services.
 She is a Board Certified Behavior Analyst who received her Master of Arts degree in Special Education from Kean University and completed her coursework in Applied Behavior Analysis at Caldwell University.
-Cara’s work focuses on providing home and community based services for children with developmental disabilities.
+Cara’s work focuses on providing home and community based services for children and adults with developmental disabilities.
 She currently serves as the Chair for the NJABA Business Practices Workgroup.

 Jilian DeTiberiis, M.A., BCBA – Clinical Director